ssaring/sportstracker/sportstracker/docs/README.txt

 - application data can be processed and evaluated easily by using 3rd party SQLite database browsers (e.g. for custom statistics via SQL)
 - Documentation: https://www.sqlitetutorial.net/sqlite-java/
+- All database schema changes will be implemented in schema update files.
+  New databases will be created from the initial schema and all schema updates.

 Comparison with prior XML file storage:
 - SQLite storage provides faster loading times, almost no saving times